 Impacts to Persoonia nutans would be reduced from what was assessed in the Concept Plan Approval which calculated impacts would occur to 17 individuals or 14% of the population.
 The Stage 1 Proposal would now result in impacts to 11 individuals or 9% of the population.
-Similarly, impacts to Grevillea parviflora subsp. parviflora would be reduced in terms of the proportion of the population.
+Impacts to Grevillea parviflora subsp. parviflora would be significantly reduced, as a result of the amended Rail link, in terms of both the number of stems and the proportion of the population.
 The Concept Plan Approval assessed impacts to 634 stems, or 15% of the population.
-The Stage 1 Proposal would impact 641 stems, comprising 9% of the population.
+The previous Stage 1 Proposal would impact 641 stems, whereas the current Proposal including the amended Rail link would impact approximately 20 stems, comprising 0.3% of the population.
 The 20 metre wide construction corridor for the Rail link has been maintained to ensure impacts to both species would be minimised.